TriplyDB/Documentation/docs/triply-client-js/index.md

 #### Client.getUser()

-Returns the account associated with the current Triply Token.
+Returns the user associated with the current Triply Token.

 The following example code returns the user associated with the current Triply
 Token: